Restoring Antique Jewelry

 Actually, a lot of restoration involves the correction of poorly done repairs.

 Examine the piece carefully, then, examine it again.
 Look for stylistic differences between sections of the work.
-Find any small cracks or stress points and seek out any sign of hidden damages.
+Find any small cracks or stress points and search for any sign of hidden damages.
 It’s very easy to focus on an area in obvious need of repair and overlook something else that may be quite important.

 To ultimately determine the fullest extent of damage, you may need the help of a restoration crafts person or group of craftspeople (the discipline of more than one may be needed) to provide estimates.